Procedures for Dealing With Allegations of Scientific Fraud

 Procedures for dealing with allegations of scientific fraud are given below.
 We take this to mean conscious manipulation of laboratory results or other data with intent to mislead.

-- Allegations of scientific fraud bearing on the work of DNS faculty are to be reported to the Dean.
-The source of the allegation, who might be a laboratory assistant, human subject, or faculty colleague, should possess first hand information, not merely rumor, sufficient to show "probable cause" that scientific misconduct involving fraud has occurred.
-It is the responsibility of the Dean to establish the standing of the source of the allegation, and to make a tentative judgment as to whether probable cause exists.
+- Allegations of scientific fraud bearing on the work of natural sciences faculty are to be reported to the dean.
+The source of the allegation, who might be a laboratory assistant, human subject, or faculty colleague, should possess first-hand information, not merely rumor, sufficient to show “probable cause” that scientific misconduct involving fraud has occurred.
+It is the responsibility of the dean to establish the standing of the source of the allegation and to make a tentative judgment as to whether probable cause exists.

-- In the event that probable cause still exists after preliminary inquiry the Dean shall forward the allegation with supporting information to the Academic Vice-President and shall inform the subject(s) of the allegation of this.
+- In the event that probable cause still exists after the preliminary inquiry, the dean shall forward the allegation with supporting information to the vice president for academic affairs and shall inform the subject(s) of the allegation of this.

-- Upon receiving the report of the CI the Academic Vice-President shall forward it to the President of the College with his recommendations for action.
+- Upon receiving the report of the CI, the vice president for academic affairs shall forward it to the president of the college with his recommendations for action.